travis-ci/docs-travis-ci-com/user/languages/scala.md

 ### Dependency Management

-Because Travis CI Scala builder assumes sbt dependency management is used by default, it naturally will pull down project dependencies before running tests without any effort on your side.
+Because Travis CI Scala builder assumes sbt dependency management is used by default, it automatically will pull down project dependencies before running tests without any effort on your side.

 ### Custom sbt Arguments